mixmesh/mixmesh/webui/suggestions.md

 A live camera feed is started.
 On Android a 2d-barcode engine can be activated using the `JavascriptInterface` support, e.g. https://stackoverflow.com/a/14606975.

-As soon as a valid 2d-barcode has been read by the 2d-barcode engone the user is taken back to the browser and the key is auto-imported to the box.
+As soon as a valid 2d-barcode has been read by the 2d-barcode engine the user is taken back to the browser and the key is auto-imported to the box.
 On success a the new key's 2d-barcode is shown.
 If something fails the user is informed.

 Navigation bar: | *My Key* | **Import Key** | *List keys* | *Import key bundle* | *Settings* |